d) Disclosures on risk exposure in derivatives (i) Qualitative Disclosure

 Cross currency swaps are agreements to exchange principal amounts denominated in different currencies.
 Cross currency swaps may also involve the exchange of interest payments on one specified currency for interest payments in another specified currency for a specified period.

-Currency options (including Exchange Traded Currency Option) gives the buyer, on payment of a premium, the right but not an obligation, to buy or sell specified amounts of currency at agreed rates of exchange on or before a specified future date
+Currency options (including Exchange Traded Currency Option) give the buyer, on payment of a premium, the right but not an obligation, to buy or sell specified amounts of currency at agreed rates of exchange on or before a specified future date.

 Currency futures contract is a standardized contract traded on an exchange, to buy or sell a certain underlying currency at a certain date in the future, at a specified price.
 The underlying instrument of a currency future contract is the rate of exchange between one unit of foreign currency and the INR.